 Firstly, note that after conversion your Small Firm system remains intact and untouched.
-It’s all still there, and you can go back to it at any time.
-So any data that is not moved to the Cloud remains accessible to you for archival purposes.
+It is all still there, and you can go back to it at any time.
+So, any data that is not moved to the Cloud remains accessible to you for archival purposes.

-Only data for Active Users will be converted, with the exception of any entries for Inactive Users that are associated with an converted file for an Active User.
+Only data for Active Users will be converted, except for any entries for Inactive Users that are associated with a converted file for an Active User.

 Any converted Files which are assigned only to Users who are no longer active (not mapped to a User in Amicus Cloud) will be assigned to the Firm Administrator as Private Files.
 This will allow the Administrator to reassign or close these Files after the conversion, as appropriate.